Seristic/Prism-Flow/README.md

 This extension intelligently highlights logical code blocks (like functions, objects, loops, or custom sections) and displays concise, contextual information directly in the editor's whitespace for instant clarity.

 Beyond navigation, PrismFlow also introduces powerful `.gitignore` automation.
-It intelligently detects common untracked files (like build outputs, temporary files, or dependency folders) and can automatically add them to your `.gitignore`, keeping your repositories tidy without manual intervention.
+It intelligently detects common untracked files (like build outputs, temporary files, or dependency folders) and can automatically add them to your `.gitignore`, keeping your repositories tidy without manual intervention. **Additionally, PrismFlow helps you kickstart new files by automatically inserting a header comment with essential file details like language and path.**

 Experience a more intuitive and inclusive way to explore your code, making complex structures clear, easy to follow, and your Git management effortless.